Khawaja Nazim ud din as Governor General

 Public and Representative Officers Disqualification Act - PRODA

-“An Act for the debarring from public office for a suitable period of persons judicially found guilty of misconduct in any public office or any representative capacity in any matter therein”
+Subtitled as;“An Act for the debarring from public office for a suitable period of persons judicially found guilty of misconduct in any public office or any representative capacity in any matter therein”

 • By this act complaints could be made to the Governor General or Provincial Governors who could order an enquiry by judges.